AlperKaanSahin/expiry/README.md

 A full-stack mobile marketplace that helps reduce food waste by connecting consumers with local markets offering discounted products nearing their expiration date.

-> 🚧 **Status:** Active Development
+🚧 **Status:** Active Development — pre-launch

----

 ## Overview

 Expiry enables local markets to create discounted product packages that are close to their expiration date.
-Customers can browse nearby markets, purchase available packages, and collect their orders in person.
+Customers can browse nearby markets, purchase available packages, and collect their orders in person via a QR-based pickup flow.

 The platform supports three different roles: